 Most patients experience pain relief after the first treatment, while others require several treatments before the pain is reduced.
 It is expected to feel some soreness for a few days after the therapy.

 Patients manifested muscle strength and flexibility with decreased pain after acupuncture therapy.
-They also reported to resume normal lives.
+They also reported resuming normal lives.

 Acupuncture is most effective if combined with physical therapy and other forms of treatment.
 It will help break the painful episodes.